 The rewards of blogging come with persistent hard work and time.
 You have to be patient.

-I’ve been blogging altogether now for 8 years and I’m still nowhere near the level I’d like to be.
+I’ve been blogging for 10 years and I’m still nowhere near the level I’d like to be at.
+It might take me another 10 years, or maybe 20 years.
+I don’t care, I’ll still be blogging.

-Moreover, I’m in absolutely no rush to get there because I’m actually enjoying the process of building my blogging business.
+Because I’m in absolutely no rush to get there quickly.
+I’m actually enjoying the process of building my blogging business.
+Making more money, saving more money, and ultimately getting closer to my ultimate goal.

-Don’t expect too much to soon, just focus on being persistent, consistent, have patience, and enjoy the process most of all.
+Don’t expect too much too soon; just focus on being persistent, consistent, have patience, and enjoy the process most of all.

-If you want to become a high-flyer blogger, living the dream, making money and everything else, you’d better be prepared to work your darn ass off to the bone.
+If you want to become a high-flyer blogger or content creator, living the dream, making money and everything else, you’d better be prepared to work your darn butt off right down to the bone.

-It’s all about perspective and being ready to go in with everything, to work on your blog, super hard.
+It’s all about perspective and being ready to go in with everything, to work on your blog, super hard and super smart.

-Here’s a little inspiration from Gary Vee –
+Here’s a little inspiration from the one and only Gary Vee –

 Do you know how many new blog posts are published every day?